Facebook Instagram Pinterest

 Wall art in the Bardberg Massive

-It's quite a remote area, so don't expect any convenience stores or gas stations on the way.
+It's one of the more remote places to visit in Namibia, so don't expect any convenience stores or gas stations on the way.
 You'll need to bring everything you need with you or stock up in Uis before you set off on your hiking journey.

 9. Waterberg Plateau